 Baskeyfield lay there all alone, reloading, aiming and firing his anti-tank gun at the enemy armour.
 He continued this until one of his guns was put out of action.

 This was no problem for the fearless youngster, who simply crawled to the second gun – whose crew also lay dead – and carried on with the job.
 With it, he destroyed one self-propelled gun in just two rounds but was killed shortly afterward, when a tank fired on his position.

 Lonsdale’s men fell back later that day and held the Oosterbeek line until the Allies withdrew on the 25th of September.

 Baskeyfield’s Victoria Cross citation read: “The superb gallantry of this N.C.O. is beyond praise.
-During the remaining days at Arnhem stories of his valor were a constant inspiration to all ranks.
+During the remaining days at Arnhem stories of his valour were a constant inspiration to all ranks.

-“He spurned danger, ignored pain and, by his supreme fighting spirit, infected all who witnessed his conduct with the same aggressiveness and dogged devotion to duty which characterized his actions throughout.”
+“He spurned danger, ignored pain and, by his supreme fighting spirit, infected all who witnessed his conduct with the same aggressiveness and dogged devotion to duty which characterised his actions throughout.”